Table of Contents

 SBA Loans

-The SBA provides a wide range of loan opportunities for e-commerce companies.
-The SBA itself doesn’t provide the financing, but instead works in partnership with banks and other lenders to guarantee a large portion of the loan’s proceeds in the event that the borrower defaults.
+The SBA participates in a wide range of loan opportunities for e-commerce companies.
+The SBA itself doesn’t provide the financing but instead works in partnership with banks and other lenders to guarantee a large portion of the loan’s proceeds in the event that the borrower defaults.

-Because this reduces the risk to the lender, SBA loans offer borrowers low rates, high amounts (up to $5 million) and long repayment terms (as long as 25 years).
-And with the popular SBA7(a) loan, you can use the funds toward almost any business expense.
+Because this reduces the risk to the lender, SBA loans can often offer borrowers low rates, high amounts (up to $5 million), and long repayment terms (as long as 25 years).
+And with the popular SBA 7(a) loan, you can use the funds toward almost any business expense.

 SBA loans can be difficult to obtain, however, due to rigid qualification requirements and an extensive application process.
-And, it can take several months before you will have access to the funds.
+And it can take several months before you have access to the funds.

 Business Lines of Credit

-If you’d prefer to have access to cash when you need it rather than getting it all at once, a business line of credit can be a good source of e-commerce financing.
-You can draw funds whenever you need to make purchases up to an agreed-upon credit limit and only pay interest on what you draw.
-Once you’ve paid back the loan, you can draw from it again.
-This can make it useful for covering expenses that crop up when inventory isn’t moving as quickly or to cover unexpected costs.
+If you’d prefer to have access to cash when you need it rather than getting it all at once, a business line of credit could be a good source of e-commerce financing.
+You can draw funds whenever you need them up to an agreed-upon credit limit and only pay interest on what you withdraw.
+Once you’ve paid that back, you can draw from the credit line again.
+This can make this kind of funding useful for covering expenses that crop up when inventory isn’t moving as quickly or to cover unexpected costs.

 Equipment Financing

-There are also loans specifically for buying equipment, such as computers you might use in your e-commerce business.
+There are also loans specifically for buying equipment, such as computers that you might need to use in your e-commerce business.
 With this type of financing, the equipment itself acts as collateral for the loan, which keeps the interest rate low and your other assets (either business or personal) safe.
-You would typically get a quote for the equipment you’d like to buy, and a lender would then front you all or a large portion of the cost.
-Equipment financing can be limiting, however, as you can only use the funds for business-related equipment.
+Typically, you would get a quote for the equipment you’d like to buy and a lender would then front you all or a large portion of the cost.
+Equipment financing can be limiting, however, since you can only use the funds for business-related equipment.

 Business Credit Cards

-If you need a way to cover dips in cash flow, a business credit card can provide it.
-You can even use a business credit card as a kind of short term loan.
-If you can qualify for a 0% intro APR (annual percentage rate) business credit card, you can spend for a predetermined period without interest.
-And if you pay off your balance before the end of the introductory period (which may be a year-plus), you don’t have to pay any interest at all.
-At the same time, you’ll be building valuable business credit along the way, which you’ll need when you want bigger financing later.
+If you need a way to cover dips in cash flow, a business credit card could provide it.
+You can even use a business credit card as a kind of short-term loan.
+If you can qualify for a 0.00% intro APR business credit card, you can use the card for a predetermined period without interest.
+And if you pay off your balance before the end of the introductory period (which may be a year or longer), you don’t have to pay any interest at all.
+At the same time, you’ll be building valuable business credit along the way, which you’ll need if you want more financing later.

 Inventory Financing

-If you experience a sudden increase in demand for your products but lack the cash to purchase inventory, you may want to look into inventory financing.
-A form of asset-based lending, a financing company will advance a large portion of the cost of your production to the supplier or manufacturer.
+If you experience a sudden increase in demand for your products but lack the cash to purchase inventory, you might want to look into inventory financing or purchase order financing.
+Both are forms of asset-based lending where a financing company advances a large portion of the cost of the production of your goods to the supplier or manufacturer.
 You’ll pay interest to the lender.

 Trade Credit